JohnsonL111/quartz/content/about/projects.md

 Worked in a team of 4 during NWHacks 2023 to develop a full-stack web-application to fight against FOMO where users can subscribe to one another or a location and be notified when that user moves locations or when any user moves to a subscribed location.
 Inspired by snapchat's location tracking feature, but without the data collection.

-Stack: Java, Spring, React.js, CockroachDB, HTML, CSS, JavaScript, Twilio API, Axios, Postman
+Stack: Java, Spring Boot, React.js, CockroachDB, HTML, CSS, JavaScript, Twilio API, Axios, Postman

 <a target="_blank" href="https://github.com/JohnsonL111/where-u-at">GitHub</a>&emsp;
 <a target="_blank" href="https://devpost.com/software/whereu">DevPost</a>